French Linen Sheets, Duvet Covers, Shams & Pillow Cases

-Primary Goods' linen sheets are made from 100% French linen.
+Our linen bedding is made from 100% French linen.
 As with all bedding and clothing, new linen should be washed before using for the first time.
-The more time you spend in your Primary linens, the softer they'll become.
+You can expect some lint the first time you wash your sheets (the word lint comes from the word "linen"!), and the amount of excessive lint shedding will decrease over time, while the softness will increase.

 A few tips we recommend to properly care for your linens so they last as long as your love for them does: